awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

    For more information about creating IAM roles, see [Creating a Role to Delegate Permissions to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in *IAM User Guide*\.

-   For information about assigning permissions to an existing role, see [put\-role\-policy](http://docs.aws.amazon.com/cli/latest/reference/iam/put-role-policy.html) in [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.
+   For information about assigning permissions to an existing role, see [put\-role\-policy](http://docs.aws.amazon.com/cli/latest/reference/iam/put-role-policy.html) in [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.

 ## Step 2: Generate Temporary Credentials for an Individual Instance Using AWS STS<a name="register-on-premises-instance-iam-session-arn-2"></a>